crisperdue/prooftoys-site/content/_index.md

 > Simplicity is the ultimate sophistication.  -- Leonardo da Vinci

-Prooftoys is software and a set of resources for applying mathematical reasoning.
+Prooftoys is software and a set of resources for mathematical reasoning.

-It has been designed to be **approachable for beginners**.
+It has been designed to be **approachable for beginners** and **quick to learn**.
+Reasoning in Prooftoys is entirely built on principles from basic algebra that handle higher mathematics as well.
 You won't need a background in mathematics or logic.

 The **graphical user interface** will work with you to:

-- **construct correct proofs** with no holes and no handwaving, and
+- **read and construct correct proofs** with no holes and no handwaving
 - **solve math problems easily** through proof.

-Reasoning in Prooftoys is based on principles from basic algebra.
-These same principles extend to higher mathematics as well.

 ### **Ways to start**